coredns/coredns.io/content/blog/query-processing.md

 * Adding an arbitrary entry inside the cluster domain

 In that post we covered the first two.
-In this post, we'll show you how to use the `fallthrough` option of the `kubernetes` middleware to satisfy the third case.
+In this post, we'll show you how to use the `fallthrough` option of the `kubernetes` plugin to satisfy the third case.

 To understand how this works, we first need to look at how CoreDNS processes requests.
 This was previously addressed in [Query Routing](/2016/10/13/query-routing/), but we'll go into a bit more detail here.

-We all know that CoreDNS chains middleware.
+We all know that CoreDNS chains plugins.
 But what exactly does that mean?
 To find out, we'll dissect a Corefile and see how that translates into CoreDNS internals, and discuss how a query is routed through these internals.